Carmen Russo: Early life

 Russo was born in Genoa, on 3 October 1959.
 Her father, Giovanni Russo, was a Sicilian policeman, and her mother, Emilian Giuseppina Gherardini, worked as a cashier at the cinema "Olimpia".
-After her parents' move to Pavullo nel Frignano, a town in the province of Modena, Emilia-Romagna and in 1969 her family return in Genoa, where she joined a dance academy.
-In 1973, she finished middle school and her parents entered her at the Istituto Tecnico per il Turismo, in Genoa, so that she does not give dance her full attention.
-With sacrifices she followed the dance lesson of Wanda Nardi, the most important dance school of the time in Genoa and she also began working as a model mannequin, and for the department store Coin, she did a poster advertisement.
+Her parents moved to Pavullo nel Frignano, a town in the province of Modena, Emilia-Romagna, and in 1969 her family returned to Genoa, where she joined a dance academy.
+In 1973, she finished middle school and her parents enrolled her at the Istituto Tecnico per il Turismo in Genoa, so that she would not give dance her full attention.
+She studied dance under Wanda Nardi, the most important dance school of the time in Genoa.
+She also began working as a model, appearing on a poster for the department store Coin.

 Career

 1974–1975: Beauty contests and night shows

 In 1974, at the age of 13, Russo won her first important beauty contest, "Miss Liguria".
 The previous year, Russo also won the title of "Miss Emilia" held in Pavullo nel Frignano, but it was a qualification that had no value for the national contest.
-By winning the victory of "Miss Liguria", Russo had the opportunity to participate in the election of "Miss Italia", but she was disqualified because was too young.
+As the winner of "Miss Liguria", Russo qualified for the "Miss Italia" competition, but she was disqualified because she was too young.

 1975–1979: Rome, film appearances, and TV

-Russo and Mention decided in 1975 to move to Rome, home of the major Italian film studios.
-The couple arrived in Rome and moved into a tiny apartment very close to Cinecittà.
-With the tenacity and ambition that have always characterized Russo, every morning she stood in long queues to submit auditions for a part in a movie.
-Russo was immediately hired for a small part in the comedy movie Di che segno sei? with Adriano Celentano and Alberto Sordi.
-With this film Russo leaves for a while the stage of night clubs of the province.
+In 1975, Russo and Mention moved to Rome, home of the major Italian film studios.
+The couple arrived in Rome and moved into an apartment close to Cinecittà.
+Every morning, Russo reportedly stood in long queues to submit auditions for a part in a movie.
+She was hired for a small part in the comedy movie Di che segno sei? with Adriano Celentano and Alberto Sordi.

-In 1977, she was hired by Federico Fellini for the film La città delle donne with Marcello Mastroianni.
+In 1977, Russo was hired by Federico Fellini for a minor role in the film City of Women starring Marcello Mastroianni.
 In the movie, she shows her breasts, but was not credited.
 She then appeared in the crime movie Genova a mano armata as the cashier at the bar, and also made an appearance in Die linkshändige Frau (The Left-Handed Woman).
 The movie was a hit, especially in Germany, and was entered into the 1978 Cannes Film Festival.

-Although Russo began her career as an actress, she continued to work as a showgirl in nightclubs, and in 1978, Russo hosted, with Ettore Andenna, the TV show La bustarella, which aired on Antenna 3 Lombardia.
-In the same year, she participated in Portobello with Enzo Tortora aired in Raiuno.
+During this time, she continued to work as a showgirl in nightclubs, and in 1978, she hosted, with Ettore Andenna, the TV show La bustarella, which aired on Antenna 3 Lombardia.
+In the same year, she appeared in Portobello with Enzo Tortora aired in Rai 2.
 Later, Russo appeared in many others films and debuted in the theater supporting Walter Chiari in Hai mai provato con l'acqua calda?.
 With this play, Russo won the Premio de Curtis.
 Due to the expansion of her career, she decided to settle permanently in Rome, which was also the home of the agency "Gymnasium".